elexis-eu/lexonomy/INSTALL.md

 cd website
 ```

-And install all modules that Lexonomy depends on with this:
+And install all modules that Lexonomy depends on with this (basic database and default user setup is also done during this step):

 ```
 npm install